-Ultra-processed foods are inexpensive, convenient and are now 61% of foods consumed by Americans.
-In a high-paced society, convenience foods often outweigh healthful options but can have long-lasting health consequences.
+Processed food is cheap and convenient.
+It makes up 61% of foods consumed by Americans.
+In a fast-paced society, convenience foods often outweigh healthy options but can have long-term health consequences.

-More about processed foods and its link to obesity and diabetes
+More about processed food and its link to obesity and diabetes

-Researchers studying the effects of ultra-processed foods on obesity studied 20 young adults with similar ages and weights who were given either a diet of ultra-processed foods or a diet of unprocessed foods over a period of 14 days.
-The researchers found that the group who ate the ultra-processed diet consumed more calories and gained weight compared with the group eating the unprocessed foods.
-The researchers identified ultra-processed foods such as foods with hydrogenated oils, high fructose corn syrup, and processed snacks and desserts to be correlated with an increase in obesity.
-These findings suggest that limiting the amount of ultra-processed foods can reduce a person’s risk of obesity which, in turn, could decrease their risk factors for diabetes.
+Researchers studying the effects of processed food on obesity studied 20 young adults with similar ages and weights.
+One group ate a diet of ultra-processed food, and the other group ate a diet of unprocessed food for 14 days.
+Researchers found that the group who ate the ultra-processed diet consumed more calories and gained weight compared with the group eating the unprocessed foods.
+Ultra-processed foods include foods with hydrogenated oils, high fructose corn syrup and many snacks and desserts.
+Moreover, these foods are actually linked to an increase in obesity.
+In summary, these findings show that limiting the amount of ultra-processed foods can reduce a person’s risk of obesity.
+This, in turn, decreases risk factors for diabetes.

-For the Latino population, reaching for convenient, ready-to-eat foods may not be the best choice.
-Latinos already have a higher risk of developing diabetes, and diet plays a significant role in reducing this risk.
-Latino families can educate themselves by reading nutrition labels and choosing fresh food over pre-packaged convenient items.
-By limiting ultra-processed foods and preventing obesity, Latinos can help reduce their risk of diabetes.
+For Latinos, reaching for easy, ready-to-eat foods may not be the best choice.
+In fact, Latinos already have a higher risk of developing diabetes.
+We know that diet plays an important role in reducing this risk.
+Latino families can educate themselves by reading nutrition labels and choosing fresh food over pre-packaged items.
+By limiting ultra-processed foods, we can prevent obesity, and Latinos can help reduce their risk of diabetes.

 Photo credit Sharon Sharon McClutoch at Unsplash.